gabie-uy/Intrusion-Detection/01_InvestigatingWebAppAttacks.md

 - Regularly review access logs and update detection rules quarterly.
 - Educate DevOps and security teams on emerging exploit vectors.

+## What Does the Enterprise Do Next?

+### Synthesize the Investigation and Its Implications

+The investigation revealed that the web application was actively being probed and targeted by:

+- Exploit attempts (e.g., Shellshock via user-agent injection)
+- Reconnaissance scans (high `404 Not Found` errors)
+- Bot-driven scraping or brute-force activity (high `200 OK` volume)
+- Known malicious IPs (matched via threat intelligence lookup)

+These findings indicate a combination of opportunistic and targeted threats, pointing to weaknesses in real-time detection, rate-limiting, and external threat feed integration.

+### Remediation Plan

+#### 1. Technology Controls
+- Implement automated detection rules in the SIEM for:
+  - Shellshock-style payloads
+  - Abnormal HTTP status patterns
+  - Request spikes from a single source
+- Integrate live threat intelligence feeds with automated blocking.
+- Strengthen WAF (Web Application Firewall) rules to block injection and high-volume scans.
+- Apply CAPTCHA and rate-limiting to deter scraping or brute-force behavior.

+#### 2. Infrastructure Hardening
+- Patch all vulnerable services, especially Bash-based systems.
+- Remove or protect endpoints frequently hit during 404 scans.
+- Configure Apache to throttle or block abusive IPs.

+#### 3. Security Operations Improvements
+- Define alert severity levels and build triage SOPs.
+- Convert this incident into a reusable threat hunting playbook.
+- Enrich log pipelines with geo-IP, ASN, and threat metadata.

+#### 4. Organizational Resilience
+- Train SOC and DevOps teams on emerging exploit signatures.
+- Conduct red team/blue team exercises to test readiness.
+- Update internal security policies to reflect post-incident learnings.

+#### 5. Long-Term Monitoring and Audit
+- Establish periodic audits of Apache logs, WAF policies, and detection rules.
+- Deploy anomaly detection tools for ongoing behavioral monitoring.

+### Outcome

+By implementing these remediations, the enterprise will:

+- Improve time-to-detection and response to real-time threats.
+- Reduce attack surface and exploitability of public-facing systems.
+- Protect customer trust and ensure long-term business continuity.